survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 If you use the limit option, you will need to install both *url-loader* and *file-loader* to your project.
 Assuming you have configured your styles correctly, webpack will resolve any `url()` statements your styling might have.
 You can of course point to the image assets through your JavaScript code as well.

+It is important to note that if the limit option is used, *url-loader* will pass possible additional options to *file-loader* making it possible to configure its behavior further.

 In order to load *.jpg* and *.png* files while inlining files below 25kB, we would set up a loader like this:

 ```javascript